redhat-cop/infra-ansible/roles/manage-user-passwd/README.md

 # SET/RESET USER PASSWORD ON IDM SERVER

-An ansible role that consumes a JSON structure with the following information and assumes the user is already created in IdM:
+An ansible role that consumes a JSON structure with minimally the following information and assumes the user is already created in IdM:
 ```
 {
     "users" : [